gayanga908/SL-TODO-API/README.md

 # SL-TODO-API
 Simple todo application API

-This is created as an technical assignment for SL interview Created by Tharindu Gayanga
+This is created as an technical assignment for SL interview.

+Created by Tharindu Gayanga